dirtyhenry/tech-articles/README.md

 make run
 ```

-The website is deployed to GitHub pages, by Netlify.
+The website is deployed via Netlify.

 ## Contributing